nuraulaola/nuraulaola/README.md

 # Welcome to My GitHub Profile!

-An Associate Data Scientist with acknowledgement of hard work and dedication in completing the 3 months intensive training program provided by Digital Skola with [Excellent Grade](https://drive.google.com/file/d/1bPF2mVBBGIppj5zuRZShpxgyK-MFwlWF/view?usp=sharing).
+Associate Data Scientist with acknowledgement of hard work and dedication in completing the 3 months intensive Data Science training program provided by Digital Skola with [Excellent Grade](https://drive.google.com/file/d/1bPF2mVBBGIppj5zuRZShpxgyK-MFwlWF/view?usp=sharing).
 Explore my repositories to witness my coding journey and discover a range of projects showcasing my skills and interests.

 ## Notable Projects